-740 Acknowledgements.
-Measurements at AWS3 and AWS4 were supported by various funding agencies over the years: first of all the FWF (Austrian Science Fund), but also the Tyrolean Science Foundation and the Alexander von Humboldt Foundation.
-Recent funding of Kilimanjaro research was from the DFG (German Science Foundation) with grants MO 2869/1-1 and MO 2869/3-1.
+Acknowledgements.
+Measurements at AWS3 and AWS4 were supported by various funding agencies over the years: first of all the FWF (Austrian Science Fund), along with the Tyrolean Science Foundation and the Alexander von Humboldt Foundation.
+Recent funding of Kilimanjaro research was from the DFG (German Science Foundation).
 We thank Tim Appelhans for providing rainfall data and for discussion.